KaneMcGrath/PTBot/README.md

 use this menu to save and load your settings.
 Settings are stored in "PTBot_Data\PTBot\Config.txt".
 At the top of this config file you can change the default Quickmenu hotkey.  you can set the hotkey to any key from this list https://docs.unity3d.com/ScriptReference/KeyCode.html

 # Source Code
+This mod is forked from the RCMod 5/5/2022 Update https://github.com/rc174945/RCMod By Ricecake

+Almoast all of my changes are under the PTBot namespace

 This mod is open source and you are welcome to include or improve any parts of it in your own mods.
 As long as credit is given.
 I didnt use any external dependancies and everything is fairly self contained, so if you know how to mod the game, it should not be too difficult to implement.